 Patrons may check-out a maximum of 100 items.
 Borrowing privileges may be reduced or restricted at staff’s discretion.

 DVDs are available for a three-week checkout period.
-These items may not be renewed or reserved.
+These items may not be renewed.
 The Security Public Library will not be responsible for any damage or loss suffered by library patrons due to their use of audio or dvd material, including but not limited to, damage to patrons’ machines.

-Periodicals are available for a three-week checkout period, except for the most current issue.
+Periodicals are available for a three-week checkout period.
 Checked out periodicals may be renewed in person, online or by telephone.
-The most current issue of each periodical is labeled and is for in-library use only.

 Interlibrary Loan Service may be used to obtain materials that are not available from the Security Public Library.
 Interlibrary Loan books may not be renewed.
 The library limits each card to ten interlibrary loan items charged to each account at any one time.
 Interlibrary Loan books are checked out for four weeks.